ben-hidalgo/scorpicode/README.md

 There is support for role-based user authentication (signup / signin) using Auth0 and JWT via micro-frontends.

-Kubernetes artifact creation and updates are managed via Helm with secrets storage using SOPS.
+Kubernetes artifact creation & updates are Helm managed and secrets encryption / decryption uses SOPS yaml files.

-Minikube is used to run development dependencies locally.
+Minikube is used to run development dependencies locally, also with Helm charts "stable."

 ## Getting Started